|σz and I|

 We have developed a rather important geometrical structure with central-force nature, with associated 4π-symmetry.
 The physical description corresponding to SU was measured on Λ∞ plane by what we call the macroscopic observer ObsM.
 This physical description as measured by ObsM, could have been of any dimensions except 0 or 1, but the underlying measurement-framework would not change.
 The measured physical description must follow the constraints of the framework.

 The important characteristics of the measurement-framework in the case under consideration, were the shell-structure and the central-force laws.
 It should be clarified that the shell structure shown in Figure-1, was not a property of the the anharmonic coordinate representation.
-Instead it was a consequence of how we applied a measurement scheme, in this case spin matrices σx , σy , and σz, to the anharmonic coordinates and then developed the physical description based on z-axis measurements.
-The discrete nature of the structure was due to the constructibility constraints imposed upon the coefficients l, m, and n.
+Instead it was the consequence of how we applied a measurement scheme, in this case spin matrices σx , σy , and σz, to the anharmonic coordinates and then developed the physical description based on z-axis measurements.
+The discrete nature of the structure was due to the constructibility constraints imposed upon the coefficients l, m, and n, i.e. theses coefficients must be rational.

 Figure-1: Anharmonic Coordinates + Spin Matrices -> Shell Structure.